lobsteropteryx/blog-old/testing-arcpy-1.md

 In this example, we'll test-drive a very simple feature:  Adding a new field, and populating it with the sum of two other fields.

-## Test Fixture
+## Test Fixtures

 While arcpy exposes methods to create a new feature class and insert records, this can become difficult to maintain for large numbers of tables with many fields.
 Another approach is to use a [fixture](https://en.wikipedia.org/wiki/Test_fixture#Software).

-Our fixture will be a simpple file geocodatabase (FGDB); this database will hold known data that will be used by our tests.
+Our fixture will be a simple file geocodatabase (FGDB); this database will hold known data that will be used by our tests.
 Since a FGDB is just a directory, we can check it into our project and manage it just like any other test files.

 When creating a test fixture, we want to use the minimum set of data needed to prove out our logic; in practice, this usually means tables with one or two rows--we'll be running the tests many, many times, so we want them to be as fast as possible!